arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 On this page, I've curated a collection of course notes.
 These notes are mainly final exam review or transcribed textbook/lecture notes.
 I hope you find them as helpful or insightful as I did while preparing for assessments!

-Last Update: MAT187 -- minor nomenclature corrections.
+Last Update: APS112 -- LaTeX updates (figured out how apostrophe's work).

 ## First Year
 ### Fall